shweta-jain2022/zenflow/README.md

-# 🌱 Mindfulness + Productivity App
+# 🌱 A Mindfulness + Productivity App

 A simple app to help track habits, focus, and well-being.
 Built with **Vite + React**, deployed on **Hugging Face Spaces**.